-Senior Madhya Pradesh cop beats wife; relieved of duties after viral video
+Senior Madhya Pradesh cop beats wife; Relieved of duties after viral video

 "The officer has been relieved of his duties.
 Action will be taken against anyone who holds a responsible position, but indulges in illegal activities and taking law into his hands," the chief minister said.

-There is no official confirmation to reports that the IPS officer was caught red-handed by his wife of 32 years at a woman''s house, after which he assaulted her.
+There is no official confirmation to reports that the IPS officer was caught red-handed by his wife of 32 years at a woman's house, after which he assaulted her.

-Sharma''s son Parth, a deputy commissioner in the Income Tax Department, sent the video to state Home Minister Narottam Mishra and some senior bureaucrats, and requested that a complaint be registered against his father.
+Sharma's son Parth, a deputy commissioner in the Income Tax Department, sent the video to state Home Minister Narottam Mishra and some senior bureaucrats, and requested that a complaint be registered against his father.

 Young woman approaches Bhopal court after her father 'cheats' in a game of Ludo